Trek73

-TREK73 is a computer game based on the original Star Trek television series.
+TREK73 is a video game based on the original Star Trek television series.
 It was created in 1973 by William K. Char, Perry Lee, and Dan Gee for the Hewlett-Packard 2000 minicomputer in HP Time-Shared BASIC.
 The game was played via teletype.
 Trek73 is so big that it needs the CHAIN feature of HP2000 BASIC.

-Unlike many other Trek-themed games of the era, Trek73 is not derived from the well known Star Trek by Mike Mayfield.
+Unlike many other Trek-themed games of the era, Trek73 is not derived from the well-known Star Trek by Mike Mayfield.
 Trek73 simulates multi-ship starship combat in a smaller play area and does not include the more strategic elements of the original, like starbases and the galactic map layout.

-Like most BASIC programs from the 1970s, there are dozens of minor variations on the original.
+There are many minor variations of the original.
 Dave Korns adapted the code to support smart terminals, using the cursor control characters on the Hazeltine 2000 to produce an in-place updating display.
-In the mid-1980s, Dave Pare and Chris Williams translated the original BASIC version into C and Jeff Okamoto, Peter Yee, and others corrected and enhanced the source code.
-These versions are widely available for Unix-like and DOS operating systems.
+In the mid-1980s, Dave Pare and Chris Williams translated the original BASIC version into C. Jeff Okamoto, Peter Yee, and others corrected and enhanced the source code.

 Gameplay

-The game simulates battles between spaceships of the Star Trek franchise.
+The game simulates battles between spaceships of the Star Trek universe.
 Through text commands, a player may order the ship to perform certain tasks in battle against an opposing vessel.